 “Doesn’t what bother me?”

 “The lie.
 The lie.
 All the crap the

 Mal shook his head.
 “Want to know what bothers me?”

-“What bothers me is that if the
+“What bothers me is

 He grabbed a rung and ascended angrily up and out of sight.

 Technicians arrived each morning by nine, blue coveralls on and toolboxes in hand.
 It had been ten days now, and they still had three to go.
 Robon Mishiwaka personally supervised them.
 He generally showed up by fourteen hundred to inspect their work, which he did annoyingly carefully.

 Mal watched all of this closely.
 He was nowhere near a state of trust with the former assassin.
 Coupled with the love he had for his boat and the desire to protect her, it made him a man unwilling to let anything be done to her without his full knowledge if not active participation.

 Workers had hauled in padded crates, stacking them five high in Serenity’s cargo bay.
 Zoe opened one with the assassin and Mal watching.

 Mal reached into the shredded paper and picked up—